Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-07-13-TextBlocks.md

 It makes the same java code work across all platforms.

 <!--
-    Incidental white space surrounding the content, introduced to match the indentation of Java source code, is removed.
+    Incidental white space surrounding the content introduced to match the indentation of Java source code, is removed.

     Example 1: